 Next, add all ingredients to a blender and blend until smooth!

-There are plenty of kidney-friendly fruits and veggies you can add to a smoothie.
 If you need to limit potassium, stick to the lower potassium fruit and veggie options.

-You can learn more about following a low potassium diet here.
+Learn more about following a low potassium diet here.

 Juice